Wyn Roberts, Baron Roberts of Conwy

 Ieuan Wyn Pritchard Roberts, Baron Roberts of Conwy, PC (10 July 1930 – 13 December 2013) was a Welsh Conservative politician.

 His father was a Minister in a chapel in Llansadwrn, Anglesey, and they lived in the schoolhouse.

 He was Member of Parliament (MP) for the constituency of Conwy (formerly Conway) from 1970 until his retirement in 1997.
+Although he never had a high majority, he maintained his seat for 27 years.
 Wyn Roberts served as Parliamentary Private Secretary to the Secretary of State for Wales Peter Thomas from 1970 to 1974, and was Opposition spokesman on Wales between 1974 and 1979.
 On the 1979 Conservative election victory, he was appointed Parliamentary Under-Secretary of State at the Welsh Office.
-After the 1987 election, he was promoted to Minister of State at the Welsh Office, a post he held until 1994.
+Following the 1987 election, he was promoted to Minister of State at the Welsh Office, a post he held until 1994.
 He was knighted for political service in 1990.